albarji/teaching-environments/deeplearning/README.md

 # Deep Learning Labs Environments

 First make sure you have a working **Python 3** [Conda distribution](https://anaconda.org/anaconda/python), then follow the next steps for you operative system.
-If your laptop features an nVidia GPU you can attemt a GPU install for better performance.
+If your laptop features an nVidia GPU you can attempt a GPU install for better performance.

 ## Linux or Mac